From the Trent Walk pottery in Stoke, apparently from the 1960s.

 “Dodd is an employee at a pottery.
 So are some of the other people — most of them in fact — and their life story, if it is correctly shown by the author is suggestive of curious social relationships in the well known ‘five towns’.”

-Beardmore was a Stoke lad, so it was evidently drawn from life.
+Beardmore was a Stoke lad, so it was evidently drawn from life, or perhaps life as he would have liked it to be.
 Arnold Bennett was the author’s uncle, though the novel was written without Bennett’s help.
 After the war Beardmore went south and into children’s comics.
 He wrote at least one Dan Dare story for the famous Eagle comic of the 1950s, but his mainstay was writing Belle of the Ballet for Girl comic (the girls’ equivalent of Eagle).

 3) Under the pseudonym ‘Cedric Stokes’ Cedric Beardmore also published a historical novel titled The Staffordshire Assassins (1944), set around Bucknall in the 19th century.
 The Sydney Morning Herald review stated…